industrial-edge/wincc-unified-on-IE/docs/installation_and_tutorial.md

   ![installation4](graphics/installation4.PNG)
   ![installation5](graphics/installation5.PNG)

-Login on the IED where you installed the apps and then:
-9. Click on the app icon to start WinCC Unified Online Engineering.
+9. Login on the IED where you installed the apps and then: Click on the app icon to start WinCC Unified Online Engineering.
-10. Click on the app icon to start WinCC Unified Runtime.
+10. Login on the IED where you installed the apps and then: Click on the app icon to start WinCC Unified Runtime.

   ![installation6](graphics/installation6.JPG)